SmartCalcs

 Q. What is the 40x rent rule?

-Many landlords, especially in expensive cities like New York, require your annual gross income to be at least 40 times the monthly rent.
-For example, to rent a $2,000/month apartment, you need to earn $80,000 a year.
+Many landlords โ€” especially in expensive cities like New York, Boston, and San Francisco โ€” require your annual gross income to be at least 40 times the monthly rent.
+To rent a $2,000/month apartment, you need $80,000/year.
+If you fall short, you usually need a guarantor who earns 80x the rent.

 Q. How does debt affect how much rent I can afford?